Savor the Season on the Washington County Maple Trail

 Don’t forget to visit Granville’s Grottoli Maple, a family-owned, multi-generational business that started with a 2′ x 3′ open wood fire in the family backyard!
 Today they’re tapping 1,500 trees a year and selling year-round at their sugar shack and online.
 Be sure to try their maple-roasted walnuts!

 Another great stop on the maple trail is Holley Hill Farms.
-Nestled in the rolling hills of Hartford, the farm has been operated by the Cornell Family since its inception.
-They not only tap their trees for maple syrup but also raise livestock for fiber and create fine wool arts products.
+Nestled in the rolling hills of Hartford, the farm has been operated by the Cornell family since its inception.
+Not only do they tap their trees for maple syrup, but they also raise livestock for fiber and create fine wool arts products.

-Wild Hill Maple in Salem is known for their barrel-aged syrup, but they’re producing all kinds of goodies!
-You can order up their syrups, candy, granulated maple sugar, and more online.
-Their sugar shack is available for tours and visits year-round, but there’s nothing like stepping inside to watch the early spring boil in action!
+Wild Hill Maple in Salem is known for their barrel-aged syrup, but they also produce all kinds of delicious goodies!
+You can order their syrups, candy, granulated maple sugar, and more online.
+While their sugar shack is available for tours and visits year-round, but there’s nothing like stepping inside to watch the early spring boil in action!

 Also in Salem is Dry Brook Sugar House.
-Another family-owned and operated business, Dry Brook is part of the family’s larger farming business, as a dairy producer for Cabot.
+Another family-owned and operated business, Dry Brook is part of the family’s larger farming business, which includes being a dairy producer for Cabot Creamery.

 The grandest maple celebration of the year, New York’s Maple Weekend is celebrated every March, marking the culmination of the hard work that goes into the maple products we enjoy year-round.
 Start planning your sweet getaway and experience the unique family traditions of maple syrup making in Upstate New York!